filcuc/dotherside/README.md

 ## Supported platforms
 Currently we support the following platforms/compilers:
 - Linux both 32/64bit with gcc
-- Windows 32/64bit with Visual Studio 2013 Community Edition
+- Windows 32/64bit with Visual Studio 2013|2015 Community Edition

 ## Build requirements
 You need the following software:
-* Qt 5.3 or higher
+* Qt 5.4 or higher
 * Linux: gcc 4.8 or later with c++11 support or higher
-* Windows: Visual Studio 2013 Community Edition (Windows) or higher
+* Windows: Visual Studio 2013|2015 Community Edition (Windows) or higher
-* Windows: MingGW 4.9.2 or higher

 ## Build instructions:
 1. Open a shell terminal inside the cloned repo